Facial and head area release and energy activation, meditation record for June 2025.

 Various interpretations of meditation ultimately lead to energy.

-From a spiritual perspective, it becomes clear that relationships that block the energy in the front of the face are unproductive.
+From a spiritual perspective, relationships that block the energy in the front of the face are unproductive.
 To maximize results, it is better to allow energy to flow through the entire body to activate thoughts and actions.
 In that case, scolding or yelling at others to intimidate them would be counterproductive.
 Such actions would cause energy to stagnate, making it impossible to think and hindering results.

 Ultimately, true healing involves exploring one's own energy pathways (nadis in yoga) and generating energy from within.
 This connects to the energy of the universe, but while healing from others can help to some extent, ultimately, one must be able to channel energy themselves.